-Electronic filings will be accepted during normal business hours.
+Electronic filings will be accepted in the Appellate Division during normal business hours.

-A party may submit documents for filing electronically to the Appellate Division.
+A party may submit documents electronically to the Appellate Division for filing.
 Each document transmitted electronically for filing shall contain the phrase "Electronically Submitted" immediately below the title of the document.